Sisters of Nazareth

 The Congregation of the Sisters of Nazareth, until recently known as the Poor Sisters of Nazareth, are a Roman Catholic apostolic congregation of religious sisters of pontifical right, based in London, England.
 Members live in "Nazareth Houses" in English-speaking countries around the world: the UK, Ireland, United States, Australia, New Zealand and South Africa.

 Different congregations with identical or similar names

 Nazareth House in Rochester, Monroe County, New York, USA is not associated with the congregation.

-The Catholic order also called "Sisters of Nazareth", which has convents in Nazareth and Shefa-Amr in Israel, is not associated with the "Sisters of Nazareth" congregation discussed here.
+The Catholic order Les Religieuses de Nazareth ("Sisters of Nazareth"), based in Rome and with convents in Nazareth and Shefa-Amr in Israel, is not associated with the London-based "Sisters of Nazareth".
 The Sisters of the Holy Family of Nazareth, with houses in Nazareth and Haifa, is also unrelated.

 History

 Victoire Larmenier was born on 21 July 1827 at Liffré, near Rennes, France.
 In 1851 she entered the Paris novitiate of the Little Sisters of the Poor, taking the name Sister Basil Marie.
 Shortly thereafter, she and four other sisters were sent to make a foundation in London.
 This was in response to a request from the London branch of the Society of St. Vincent de Paul.
 In keeping with the mission of the LSP they directed their service to the care of the elderly poor.

 In October 1857 the Sisters built the first Nazareth House in Hammersmith.
 By this time, the Sisters were also caring for poor and infirm children.
 In 1861 Hammersmith community separated from the Little Sisters of the Poor and were recognised as a diocesan religious community under the title Poor Sisters of Nazareth in 1864.
 By the time of her death in June 1878, Larmenier had founded eight other Nazareth Houses in England, Scotland, Wales and Ireland.

 In 1888, at the request of Bishop James Moore of Ballarat, six Irish Sisters of Nazareth left Tilbury on the S.S.
 Ormuz for Melbourne, Australia, where they found hospitality with the Good Shepherd Sisters before moving on to Ballarat.
 Sisters from Hammersmith arrived in Christchurch, New Zealand in 1905.

 In 1924, Archbishop John Joseph Cantwell invited the Sisters of Nazareth to California, where they founded the first Nazareth House in the United States, in San Diego.
 A home for the ageing was established in September 1935.

 A 1952 short film, With the Sisters of Nazareth, Kilmarnock describes daily life in the convent of the sisters and the convent school.